 Surgical repair is the definitive therapy.
 During surgery, the entire intestine should be inspected for multiple areas of atresia.
 The atretic portion is resected, usually with a primary anastomosis.
 If the proximal portion of the ileum is extremely dilated and difficult to anastomose to the distal, unused part of the intestine, it is sometimes safer to do a double-barreled ileostomy and defer anastomosis until the caliber of the distended proximal intestine has diminished.

 The prognosis for infants with jejunoileal atresia is very good with > 90% survival.
 Prognosis is based on the length of remaining small bowel and the presence of the ileocecal valve.
-Infants who subsequently develop short bowel syndrome require TPN for extended periods.
+Infants who subsequently develop short bowel syndrome require total parenteral nutrition (TPN) for extended periods.
 They should be provided continuous enteral feedings to promote gut adaptation, maximize absorption, and minimize the use of TPN.
 Infants should also be provided small amounts of nutrition by mouth to maintain sucking and swallowing.
 Prognosis for infants with ultrashort bowel syndrome has improved significantly because of newer surgical techniques including bowel-lengthening procedures (eg, serial transverse enteroplasty procedure or STEP), improved medical care, and the ability to do small bowel transplantation (1, 2, 3).